-Everyone has different wishes for their big day and there are a few things that you may regret not doing at your wedding.
-We have included a list of things that you may want to think twice about before crossing them off of your wedding day list.
+Wedding planning is filled with many do’s and don’ts, but there are things that lots of brides clearly regret not doing for their wedding.
+We reviewed over 10,000 comments from real brides to learn the top things they would have changed if they were to plan their wedding again.
+We have included a list of the 12 most common answers – things that you may want to think twice about before crossing them off of your wedding planning list.

 1. Paying Extra For Non-Watermarked Photos

 The idea of watermarked photos isn’t necessarily a bad one.
 It can certainly save you some money.
 However, here are a few things to consider: